l7mp/stunner/doc/SECURITY.md

 addresses are now exposed to the WebRTC clients in ICE candidates.

-The threat model is that, possessing the correct credentials, an attacker can scan the *private* IP address of all STUNner pods and all media server pods via STUNner.
-This should not pose a major security risk though: remember, none of these private IP addresses can be reached externally.
+The threat model is that, possessing the correct credentials, an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
+This should not pose a major security risk
+though: remember, none of these private IP addresses can be reached externally.
 Nevertheless, if worried about information exposure then STUNner may not be the best option at the moment.
-In later releases, we plan to remove this artifact.
+In later releases, we plan to obscure the transport relay connection addresses returned by STUNner, which would lock down external scanning attempts.
+(Feel free to open an issue if you think this limitation is a blocker for you.)

 ## Help